SYNLIGHT

 1. PRESENTATION

 The idea behind this project was to create my own Ambilight system.
-Such systems use LEDs on the rear of the screen to replicate the color of its edges.
+Such system uses LEDs on the rear of the screen to replicate the color of its edges.
 This creates a pleasant experience while watching movies but is also enjoyable on a daily use, as it reduces visual fatigue.
 I love this feature but unfortunately it is only available with Philips TVs.
 I spent some time playing around with individually addressable RGB LEDs (WS2812B, also known as Neopixel from Adafruit) and I program softwares to run on Windows regularly so why not try to combine these two ?
-Furthermore, I felt like there is much to learn throughout the process.

 In addition, I could add several features among which :